clementhelsens/ACAPS-Data-Scientist-Test/README.md

 it will display something like

 ```
-Over the last 18 months, the following ciris have a larger "INFORM Severity Index" at the last update with respect to the first entry in the database
+Over the last 18 months, the following crises have a larger "INFORM Severity Index" at the last update with respect to the first entry in the database
 id	date begin	date end	duration	isi begin	isi end		isi diff
 AFG001 	 2020-04-29 	 2021-09-15 	 504 		 4.5 		 4.7 		 0.20
 BDI001 	 2020-04-28 	 2021-06-09 	 407 		 3.3 		 3.8 		 0.50